relevium/Disaster-Info-Center/thunderstorm.md

 Thunderstorms may seem benign, but they can create devastating weather events such as hail and lightning.
 It’s important that you know how to stay safe and keep your family members or employees safe during a storm.
 This includes staying away from corded electronic devices, water and concrete during a storm as well as knowing where to take shelter if you’re outside when a storm hits.
 By following the advice in this article, you can help protect yourself, others and your property during a thunderstorm.

 ## Before a Thunderstorm
-Know the warning signs.
+### Know the warning signs

 Along with checking the weather channel and subscribing to updates for mobile weather apps, you can get a head’s up about a pending thunderstorm by watching for changes in the weather.
 Look for changes such as:

 * Large, puffy cumulus clouds
 * Darkening sky and clouds